criyle/go-judge/README.md

 #### Memory Usage

-The controller will consume `20M` memory and each container will consume `20M` + size of tmpfs `2 * 128M`.
+The controller usually consumes `20M` memory and each container usually consumes `20M` + size of tmpfs `2 * 128M`.
 For each request, it consumes as much as user program limit + extra limit (`16k`) + total copy out max.
 Notice that the cached file stores in the shared memory (`/dev/shm`) of the host, so please ensure enough size allocated.

 For example, when concurrency = 4, the container itself can consume as much as `60 + (20+32) * 4M = 268M` + 4 * total copy out + total max memory of requests.

 Due to limitation of GO runtime, the memory will not return to OS automatically, which could lead to OOM killer.
-The background worker was introduced to checks heap usage and invokes GC when necessary.
+A background worker was introduced to checks heap usage and invokes GC when necessary.

 - `-force-gc-target` default `20m`, the minimal size to trigger GC
 - `-force-gc-interval` default `5s`, the interval to check memory usage